The Top Free Things To Do In and Around Glastonbury, Somerset, UK

 If you are after some crap photos of Glastonbury Tor this is the place, as Glastobury’s sacred hill looms over Tesco and scenes of post industrial dereliction, however the Mound itself offers some lovely vistas and a nice place for a lie down.

 You can download a walk that takes in the Mound here.

 While you are in the area check out Beckery Village Garden next to the Red Brick and Zigzag buildings.
 They might even appreciate some help weeding or planting.
 Or if you are more agile check out the nearby skatepark!

-A Cycle Ride on the Levels
+A Cycle Ride on the Somerset Levels near Glastonbury

 Take a bike ride out on to the Somerset Levels – it’s flat and it’ll only take you 10 minutes to find peace, wildlife and history.
 Try and avoid cycling into the rhymes (ditches), they are quite deep and if you manage to clamber out again your clothes will stink of pond weed forever.
 In the Winter months make sure you are there at dusk to watch the massed flocks of starlings.

 You can download this brilliant map to find your way around.